felangel/bloc/docs/coreconcepts.md

 ?> **Note**: Since the `Bloc` class extends `Cubit`, we have access to the current state of the bloc at any point in time via the `state` getter.

-!> Blocs should never directly `emit` new states.
-Instead every state change must be output in response to an incoming event within `mapEventToState`.
+!> Code that uses Blocs should never directly invoke `emit()` to emit new states.
+Instead every state change must be output in response to an incoming event within `mapEventToState` or in response to an internal state change (e.g.: the user signed in or out).

 !> Both blocs and cubits will ignore duplicate states.
 If we yield or emit `State nextState` where `state == nextState`, then no state change will occur.